Systems Administrator - Gauteng Centurion - IT-Online

 – Perform application deployment, service upgrades and patch management for all environments.

-- Monitor service availability and troubleshoot system issues to support the ICT hosting environment and general operations within the company.
+– Monitor service availability and troubleshoot system issues to support the ICT hosting environment and general operations within the FIC

 – Create clear and concise documentation to formalise work stream processes.